Quantumminded/Hacker-news/README.md

 ⭐️ Hacker News

 Hacker News is a social news website focusing on computer science and entrepreneurship.
 It is funded by the Y Combinator incubator.
-It’s a popular platform to get your daily dose of tech related stuff.
+It’s a popular platform to get your daily dose of tech related stuff
 You can check it out here: https://news.ycombinator.com/news